Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning

-Every neural network has a single hidden layer with $16$ hidden units using leaky ReLU activation functions, while all output units are linear and output local action-values $\hat{Q}_e(a_e)$ \footnote{We also investigated deeper networks with 2 and 3 hidden layers, but did not find improvements for the considered problems.}.
+We keep the same hyperparameters for all the investigated representations to favour a fair comparison of the learned representations: using the same learning rates ensures that no method can learn faster than the others, while using the same structure for all the neural network guarantees that none is given with more representational power.
+Every neural network has a single hidden layer with $16$ hidden units using the leaky ReLU activation function, while all output units are linear and output local action-values $\hat{Q}_e(a_e)$ for every local joint action $a_e$\footnote{We also did some preliminary experiments with deeper networks with $2$ and $3$ hidden layers, but did not find improvements for the considered problems.}.
 Given the absence of an environment state to feed to the networks as an input, at every time step they just receive a constant scalar value.
-We used the mean square error as the loss function and the RMSprop training algorithm with a learning rate of $\eta=10^{-5}$.
-For every game, we trained the networks with $100,000$ examples by sampling a joint action $a_t$ uniformly at random\footnote{We do not use $\epsilon$-greedy because we are interested in representing the whole value function and not just the best performing action at every training step and collecting the reward $Q(a_t)$.}.
-Then, we propagate the gradient update through each network $e$ from the output unit $\hat{Q}_e(a_t^e)$.
+We use the mean square error (MSE) defined in Section \ref{sec:back} as the loss function and the RMSprop training algorithm with a learning rate of $\eta=10^{-5}$.
+For every game, we train the networks with $100,000$ examples by sampling a joint action $a_t$ uniformly at random.\footnote{We do not use $\epsilon$-greedy because we are interested in representing the whole value function and not just the best performing action at every training step and collecting the reward $Q(a_t)$, as noted in Section \ref{sec:back}.} Then, we propagate the gradient update through each network $e$ from the output unit $\hat{Q}_e(a_t^e)$.
 The loss function minimizes the squared difference between the collected reward $Q(a_t)$ at each training step and the approximation computed by the networks.
-After training, the learned action-value function $\hat{Q}$ is compared to the original $Q$ one.
+After training, the learned action-value function $\hat{Q}$ is compared to the original $Q$.
 We also consider a baseline joint learner (a single neural network with an exponential number $|A|=|A_i|^n$ of output units).
-Every experiment was repeated $10$ times with random initialization of weights, each time sampling different factors for the random partitions and the overlapping factors; we report the averages of these.
+Every experiment was repeated $10$ times with random initialization of weights, each time sampling different factors for the random partitions and the overlapping factors; we report the averages of these $10$ runs.